makersacademy/chitter-challenge/README.md

 ## <a name="Future_Work">Future Work</a>

-Right now a user can post a peep, and view peeps in reverse chronological order with a timestamp on each.
+Right now, a user can post a peep and view peeps in reverse chronological order with a timestamp on each.
 On a revisit of the project, I would like to build out the rest of the functionality described in the user stories.